Accessible Website Design

 What is Involved in Website Compliance with ADA Requirements?

 This isn’t a quick or simple answer, as there are many criteria involved, covering accessibility issues encountered by users who are dealing with many different disabilities.
 In this post, we’ll be dealing with the requirements of businesses’ websites which offer any goods, services, privileges, or activities to the general public.
 These are regulated under Title III of the Americans with Disabilities Act.
-We won’t deal with Title II, which regulates the requirements for state and local governments.
+We won’t address Title II, which regulates the requirements for state and local governments.

 Most people tend to first think of users with impaired vision when website accessibility is mentioned.
 Poor color contrast or using color to provide guidance, failing to provide alt text on images, or a lack of closed captioning on videos are some of the major issues which present an accessibility barrier.
 But vision impairment is just one of many disabilities which can affect an individual’s ability to use a website.